Original post at http://stephenrankin.com/another-example-gap-higher-education/

 And that would be a very good thing.

-The post Getting Practical, II: appeared first on Rankin File.
+The post Another Example of a Gap in Higher Education appeared first on Rankin File.